xMyll/Boy-MC-Bot/README.md

 # Boy
 Boy bot 1.0.0
 Fitted with simple commands.
-Only for cracked mc servers Kaboom.pw
+Only for cracked mc servers.